Taylor Swift says she felt a "definite grab" in alleged groping case testimony

-Taylor Swift testified Thursday that she felt a former Denver disc jockey "grab on to [her] a-- cheek" during a 2013 meet-and-greet.
+DENVER — In a contentious hour of testimony, Taylor Swift vehemently described the groping she claims she experienced after a former Denver disc jockey allegedly grabbed "on to [her] a-- cheek" during a 2013 meet-and-greet.

 The singer is countersuing, saying she was sexually assaulted and is seeking a symbolic $1 to prove a point that people "can always say no."